Blazemeter/taurus/site/dat/docs/Apiritif.md

               - go(https://bing.com/)
 ```

-Note that `<conditions>` are evaluated as JavaScript code so they must contain valid JavaScript expression
+Note that `<conditions>` are evaluated as JavaScript code, so they must contain valid JavaScript expression
 that yields boolean value.

 #### Loops